the danger of torque.

 - and on, and on, and on...

-One can clearly see the designer's dilemma: Which Friction Coefficient must be used in the torque specification calculation?
-Unfortunately, unless we live in a world where successful fortune-telling and prognostication is possible, it's impossible to predict how much friction might be encountered during the tightening of every bolt at every tightening intervention.
-As a result, the "tightness" of each bolt within a common flange often varies considerably if the same torque is applied.
-The saving grace is that in most flanges, a wide variation in actual-to-design bolt stress values can be tolerated for 2 reasons:
+One can clearly see the designer's dilemma: Which Friction Coefficient must be used when calculating torque?
+Alas, unless we live in a world where we're all competent fortune-tellers, it's impossible to predict how much friction might be encountered whenever a fastener is tightened.
+As a result, if the same torque is applied to each bolt within a common flange, the actual "tightness" of each fastener may vary considerably; some may be too tight, some may be too loose, some may be just right.
+The saving grace is that in most flanges, a wide variation in actual-to-necessary bolt stress values can usually be tolerated for two reasons:

 - the joint is over-designed